 The Commission was established by the Minister for the Environment, Community and Local Government in July 2016 following the publication by the Central Statistics Office of the preliminary results of Census 2016.

-The members of the Commission are Judge Robert Haughton, Chairperson; the Ombudsman, Mr. Peter Tyndall; the Secretary General at the Department of Housing, Planning, Community and Local Government, Mr. John McCarthy; the Clerk of the Dáil, Mr. Peter Finnegan and the Clerk of the Seanad, Ms. Deirdre Lane.
+The members of the Commission are Judge Robert Haughton, Chairperson; the Ombudsman, Mr. Peter Tyndall; the Secretary General at the Department of Housing, Planning, Community and Local Government, Mr. John McCarthy; the Clerk of the Dáil, Mr. Peter Finnegan and the Clerk of the Seanad, Mr. Martin Groves.

 The Commission must make its report to the Chairman of Dáil Éireann no later than three months after the publication of the final results of Census 2016.
-These results are expected in March 2017.
+These results are due to be published on 6 April 2017.

 In September 2016 the Commission gave public notice inviting submissions, from interested persons, relating to its task of preparing a report with recommendations on Dáil and European Parliament constituencies.
 The public notice can be viewed here.

 The closing date for submissions has now passed.
 It was Tuesday 10 January 2017.

 The Commission has prepared a Statement which can be viewed here.
 The statement sets out those parts of the Constitution and of the Electoral Act 1997 that govern the work of the Commission – these are the terms of reference of the Commission.
 The statement also provides other relevant information including about court judgements on constituencies and including population data for the existing constituencies.
 Reports of previous Commissions can be viewed here.